 The legal status of non-citizen children born in Malaysia varies depending on their parents' circumstances, but a key issue is the lack of a clear pathway to citizenship.
-Malaysia follows the jus sanguinis (right of blood) principle, meaning that citizenship is determined by descent rather than birthplace (Shamsuddin, 2022).
-As a result, children born in Malaysia do not automatically acquire citizenship unless at least one parent is a Malaysian citizen.
-Several groups are particularly affected by these legal and administrative barriers, including undocumented migrants, whose children may lack birth registration and proof of nationality; refugees and asylum seekers, who are not legally recognized in Malaysia and whose children remain in legal limbo (UNHCR, 2023); children of migrant workers with irregular status, who may be unable to establish their nationality due to missing documentation; and indigenous and minority groups, particularly in Sabah and Sarawak, where bureaucratic obstacles hinder birth registration and nationality claims.
+Malaysia follows the jus sanguinis (right of blood) principle, meaning that citizenship is determined by descent rather than birthplace (Razali, 2017).
+As a result, children born in Malaysia do not automatically acquire citizenship unless at least one parent is a Malaysian citizen1.
+Several groups are particularly affected by these legal and administrative barriers, including undocumented migrants, whose children may lack birth registration and proof of nationality;

-Malaysia's nationality laws are based on jus sanguinis (right of blood), meaning citizenship is granted based on descent rather than birthplace (Shamsuddin, 2022).
-As a result, children born in Malaysia to non-citizen parents do not automatically acquire Malaysian citizenship.
-The only discretionary pathway available is Article 15A of the Federal Constitution, which allows applications for citizenship before the age of 21.
-However, this process is slow, opaque, and inconsistently applied, leaving many children in legal limbo (Shamsuddin, 2022).
+1 The only discretionary pathway available is Article 15A of the Federal Constitution, which allows applications for citizenship before the age of 21.
+However, this process is slow, opaque, and inconsistently applied, leaving many children in legal limbo (Razali, 2017).